nutanix-japan/ocp-hci/ocp_scale_out_in/ocp_scale_out_in.rst

    .. note::

-     Run the Scale Out action once again with ``1`` node and check in the OCP node becomes **Ready**.
+     As an optional task run the **Scale Out** action once again with ``1`` node and check if the OCP node becomes **Ready**.

-Calm makes it really simple to scale in your OCP cluster Day 1 operations as the resource requirements reduces.
+Calm makes it simple to scale in your OCP cluster Day 1 operations as the resource requirements reduces.

 We have now successfully completed this section of the lab doing Day 1 operations.